Generated regional New York river scene for Delaware River, West Branch planning; not an exact location photo

 Best flows

 Use RiverReports and USGS 01426500 at Hale Eddy together.
-Stable cold releases are the cleanest window; sudden release changes, very low clear water, or heavy boat traffic should move the plan to shorter, more conservative water.
+Stable cold releases are the cleanest window.
+Sudden release changes, very low clear water, or heavy boat traffic should move the plan to shorter, more conservative water.

-When to skip
+When to leave

 Skip or pivot when flows are unsafe for wading, access is uncertain, boat traffic is too heavy for the chosen reach, warm lower-river temperatures become an issue, or current trout and border-water rules are not confirmed.